p0nce/life-idioms/README.md

 life-idioms
 ===========

-This is a personal log with a base of d-idioms.
-All topics.
+This is a personal log and mental map similar to d-idioms, but for life.
+All kinds of topics expected.
+Yes, this is a blog.